 7. Mississippi State

 Out: Dan Mullen.
 Mullen went 69-46 overall and 33-39 in the SEC in nine seasons at Mississippi State before landing the Florida job.
 Although he had only one winning season in SEC play, Mullen did largely excellent work in a tough job during a competitive period in the SEC West.
 Mississippi State was No. 1 in the first-ever playoff rankings and made the Orange Bowl in 2014, finished in the AP top 15 twice and is about to make its eighth straight bowl appearance.
-He was consistently competitive in the most difficult situation in the division, earning him a step up at Florida.
+Mullen was consistently competitive in the most difficult situation in the division, earning him a step up at Florida.

 In: Joe Moorhead.
 Moorhead's offenses put up huge numbers while he was head coach at Fordham.
 James Franklin hired Moorhead to be his offensive coordinator at Penn State, and the partnership worked to near perfection: The Nittany Lions' struggling offense became one of the most entertaining in college football, and they went 21-5 with a Big Ten title in two seasons with Moorhead calling the plays.
 They averaged 41.6 points per game this year with a Heisman candidate in Saquon Barkley.
 Although Moorhead's experience is in the Northeast -- Mullen actually has a similar background -- he's a strong hire for Mississippi State because he's a respected and adaptable offensive coach who can help compensate for some of the disadvantages the Bulldogs face in the SEC West.

 Out: David Bailiff.
-In 11 seasons, Bailiff led Rice to some of its best seasons in decades, including a 10-3 record in 2008 and a 10-4 record in 2013.
+In 11 years, Bailiff led Rice to some of its best seasons in decades, including a 10-3 record in 2008 and a 10-4 record in 2013.
 Under Bailiff, the Owls played in four bowl games and won a Conference USA championship, after making zero postseason appearances from 1962-2005.
 But Rice stumbled the past few years, going from 10 wins to eight wins to five wins to three wins to, finally, a 1-11 record in 2017.

 In: Mike Bloomgren.
 The 40-year-old Bloomgren joined the staff at Stanford when David Shaw was elevated to head coach to replace Jim Harbaugh.
 Under Shaw, Bloomgren has served as offensive line coach and offensive coordinator, developing some of the most renowned O-lines in college football.
 He's a respected assistant known for being one of the best at what he does, and he's a good fit for Rice, which has some of the rigorous academic standards that Stanford has.